justengel/pybk8500/README.rst

   * Command - Name of the command you want to send.

-   * Runs any command in "pybk8500.commands" as well as predefined custom internal commands.
+   * Runs any command registered in "pybk8500.Parser.lookup" as well as predefined custom internal commands.

+   * Commands can be a name "SetRemote", hex value "0x20", or decimal value 32.

   * Value - Value to pass into the command.